dafitt/dotfiles/README.md

 3. Boot from the ISO (or USB-Stick) on the target system

-4. Follow the instructions on the command `help-install`
+4. Follow the instructions on the commands `help-install` or `help-repair`

 ### Post-install imperative setup